Market Efficiency and Government Interventions in Prewar Japanese Rice Futures Markets: A History of Rice Futures Markets in Japan

 In the late 1880s, rice exports from Japan were expanded.
 From 1885 to 1889, the amount of rice exported increased from 0.1 million {\it koku} to 1.3 million {\it koku}.
-This growing export volume resulted from an upturn in the terms of trade, caused by stable silver prices, and a decrease in the price of domestic rice at the time (\citet[pp.18--20]{omameuda1993fpm}).
-However, population increases amid high growth rates in major cities such as Tokyo and Osaka caused growing consumption of rice after Japan experienced a serious rice harvest failure in 1890.
-Rice exports thus showed a rapid decrease.
+This growing export volume resulted from an upturn in the terms of trade, caused by stable silver prices, and a decrease in the price of domestic rice at the time (see \citet[pp.18--20]{omameuda1993fpm}).
+However, the balance between rice supply and demand was lost in Japan after the same period.